kenleung11/dsp/03-command_line.md

 What do the following commands do:
 `ls`
-`ls -a`  lists all contents of a directory, including hidden files and directories `ls -l`  lists all contents in long format
+`ls -a`
+`ls -l`
 `ls -lh`
 `ls -lah`
+`ls -t`
+`ls -Glp`

+* ls -a: lists all contents of a directory, including hidden files and directories
+* ls -l: lists all contents in long format

-`ls -t`  orders files and directories by the time they were last modified `ls -Glp`
+* ls -t: orders files and directories by the time they were last modified
 ---

 ### Q3.
 More List Files in Unix